-The Google Pixel 4 is sure to be one of the best Android phones of the year.
+The Google Pixel 4 is surely one of the best Android phones of the year.
 Google’s Pixel range offers the slickest software experience you’ll find with an Android device, swift updates, and an excellent camera.
-It’s probably fair to say that the Pixel 4 is more like an iPhone than any other Android device, but how does it measure up against Apple’s current champion, the iPhone 11 Pro?
+And with real-time interpretation, it’s more powerful than ever.
+It’s fair to say that the Pixel 4 is more like an iPhone than any other Android device … but how does it measure up against Apple’s current champion, the iPhone 11 Pro?

 The two have a surprising amount in common, but there are some important differences.
 Let’s dig into the details.